Home Senior Products 7 Best Lightweight Vacuum Cleaners for Seniors

 Pros:

-• The vacuum converts to a handheld vacuum.
+• Converts to a handheld vacuum.

 • Deep cleans well enough for thick carpets.

-• It requires little storage space.
+• Requires little storage space.

 Cons: